Batch Multi Save

 16 and 32 bits per channel — PSD and TIF support more than 8 bits per channel and will retain values higher than 8 unless Convert to profile is enabled, in which case the image is converted to 8 bits per channel and then to the selected color profile.
 In all cases, whether converting color or not, JPG and PNG are converted to 8 bits per channel.
 For the choice PNG-8, the image is further reduced to single channel 8-bit indexed color.
 32 bits per channel is not entirely compatible with color management and may result in undesired color shifts, whether converting color or not.
 It is recommended to work with 32-bit images directly in Photoshop rather than use automated tools such as this script.

-TIF images are always saved with LZW compression and ZIP layer compression (if layers are preserved).
-The script does not provide other TIF compression options.
+The script outputs all TIF images with LZW compression and ZIP layer compression (if layers are preserved).

 When saved, format option used is Baseline Standard for maximum compatibility.